Covid-19 Guidance and Operating Procedures

 Everyone is equally responsible for following group size measures and being respectful to other members and waterway users at all times.

-- Parents can only help with their own household juniors however they must be included in the total number of 6.
+- Parents can only help with their own household juniors but have to be included as part of the group

 - Groups should maintain social distancing within a group between members (2m or 1m + with face protection), with the exception of canoe polo contact games (where specific guidelines in our canoe polo section apply).